FAQs

 Dynamic setup.py options

-While we will eventually have some dynamic options, most common needs can be moved into your CMakeLists.txt.
+Most common needs can be moved into your CMakeLists.txt.
 For example, if you had a custom setup.py option (which setuptools has deprecated as well), you can make it a CMake option and then pass it with -Ccmake.define.<OPTION_NAME>=<value>.
 If you need to customize configuration options, try [[tool.scikit-build.overrides]].
 If that is missing some value you need, please open an issue and let us know.

 Finding Python